-Sarah Sundin is the CBA-bestselling author of eleven historical novels, including The Sky Above Us and The Sea Before Us.
+Sarah Sundin is a bestselling author of World War II novels, including The Land Beneath Us, The Sky Above Us, and The Sea Before Us.
 Her novel The Sea Before Us received the 2019 Readers Choice Award from Faith, Hope, and Love, When Tides Turn and Through Waters Deep were named to Booklist’s “101 Best Romance Novels of the Last 10 Years,” and Through Waters Deep won the INSPY Award and was a finalist for the 2016 Carol Award.
 In 2011, Sarah received the Writer of the Year Award at the Mount Hermon Christian Writers Conference.
-A mother of three, Sarah lives in northern California, works on-call as a hospital pharmacist, and teaches Sunday school and women’s Bible studies.
+A mother of three, Sarah lives in northern California and teaches Sunday school and women’s Bible studies.
 She also enjoys speaking for church, community, and writers’ groups.
-She belongs to American Christian Fiction Writers, Christian Authors Network, and Advanced Writers and Speakers Association, and she serves as Fiction Program Director for the West Coast Christian Writers Conference.
+She belongs to American Christian Fiction Writers and Christian Authors Network, and she serves as Program Director for the West Coast Christian Writers Conference.

 - Lessons from the 1940s Woman: What Women of Today Can Learn from Rosie the Riveter and Her Friends.
 The World War II era was a fascinating time for women.
 They took new jobs in the military or in factories, they volunteered on the Home Front, and they lived by the motto, “Use it up, wear it out, make it do, or do without.”
 Using the posters of World War II, we’ll explore how women dealt with these great challenges, and we’ll be inspired by their commitment to work, community, and home.

 - Birth of a Novel: The process of writing a novel and/or conducting historical research.